 Average Net Price

 Full Sail University is based in Winter Park, Florida, and was founded in 1980.
-Campus comprises 210 acres of open space, with more than 110 studios and labs offering many opportunities for the 21,000 students who attend.
+The campus comprises 210 acres of open space, with more than 110 studios and labs offering many opportunities for the 21,000 students who attend.
 There are more than 100 programs to choose from across the curriculum.

 University of Colorado Denver